LornaHa/bookmark-manager/README.md

 \q
 ```

-To create a new table within this database
+Whilst in the bookmark_manager database, create a new table within this database
 ```
 CREATE TABLE bookmarks(id SERIAL PRIMARY KEY, url VARCHAR(60));
 ```